Middle East supply disruption potential could send oil above $100/bbl, Citi says

 It also said it was holding its bear scenario, which includes OPEC+ raising production starting in December, and a reduction in oil supply risks at a 20% indicative probability for the fourth quarter of 2024 at $60/bbl and 1Q/25 at $55/bbl.

-Brent crude futures were trading around $77 per barrel on Monday, while U.S. West Texas Intermediate crude futures were at $74 per barrel.
+Brent crude futures LCOc1 were trading around $77 per barrel on Monday, while U.S. West Texas Intermediate crude futures CLc1 were at $74 per barrel.

 The bank said that after reviewing major geopolitical risk events since the 1950s, the main takeaway was that historical events that potentially or actually impact oil supply do not tend to persist for longer than a few quarters at most.